puppeteer/puppeteer/docs/api/puppeteer.httpresponse.md

 # HTTPResponse class

+The HTTPResponse class represents responses which are received by the [Page](./puppeteer.page.md) class.

-### Signature:
+### Signature

 ```typescript
 export declare abstract class HTTPResponse
 ```

-The HTTPResponse class represents responses which are received by the [Page](./puppeteer.page.md) class.

 ## Remarks